 The Provincial ranking of 33 of the species observed at or near the Property is "secure" (S5), and the remaining 10 species are ranked as "apparently secure" (S4).
 In terms of breeding habitat preference, 22 of the species observed are considered forest species and 21 are habitat generalists or early succession species.
-Six of the species on record are recognized as area-sensitive and/or a forest interior species.
+Seven of the species on record are recognized as area-sensitive and/or a forest interior species.
 Of these, only two (Ovenbird, Red-breasted Nuthatch) were indicated as present within the immediate confines of the Property.
-The occurrences of these species were confined to the area of the retained parcel.
+The occurrences of these species were confined to the area of the retained parcel, which does encompass an area of nearly 1 ha that meets the standard criterion for interior forest (i.e., more than 100 m from forest edge).
+The potential presence of interior habitat and area-sensitive bird communities is discussed as a candidate Significant Wildlife Habitat (SWH) function in Section 4.8.

 The Gilwood Property lies within Ontario Breeding Bird Atlas (OBBA) square 17NK86.
 Data have been obtained for this square and considered as regional context for the Property.
 The local breeding status determined through the OBBA is included as context in Table 4.
-The OBBA surveillance of square 17NK86 has identified 123 species of bird with some evidence of breeding within the 100-km area of this square.
+The OBBA surveillance of square 17NK86 has identified 123 species of bird with some evidence of breeding within the 100-km2 area of this square.
 Of these species, 20 have been subject to assessment by COSEWIC and/or COSSARO.
 As of the date of this report, eight of the 20 have been deemed to be Not at Risk.
 The 12 species on record for the area in question that are currently identified as Endangered, Threatened or Special Concern are summarized in Table 5.
 The OBBA data indicate most of these species are either "possible' or "probable" breeders in square 17NK86, with the Barn Swallow being the only "confirmed" breeder during the last atlas period (2001-2005).
-The Eastern Wood-pewee was the only species that was observed during the surveillance of the Property in 2019 and 2021, and this species is considered to be "probable" breeder within the Property.
+The Eastern Wood-pewee was the only species that was observed during the surveillance of the Property in 2019 and 2021, and this species is considered to be a "probable" breeder within the Property.
 The observed occurrences of this species were confined to the outer margins of the Property.
 Further discussion of the Eastern Wood-pewee as a Priority Species is provided in Section 4.7.